-^{} The habitat types are identified and mapped on the Ecology Plans included in the Application, fifteen (15) days of the survey being undertaken.
+^{} The habitat types are identified and mapped on the Ecology Plans included in the 'Notices of Requirement for a Designation and Application for Resource Consents' dated 1 November 2022 'Volume III Drawings and Plans',

-- b) Where the following invertebrate species are identified during the survey required by clause (a), they must also be captured and relocated: - i.
-Wainuia (Wainuia urnula); - ii.
-Peripatus (Peripatoides novaezealandiae);

-- iii.
-Auckland tree weta (Hemideina thoracica); - iv.
-Wellington tree weta (Hemideina crassidens); - vi.
-Stick insects (Clitarchus spp.). - c) Where invertebrate species are captured as part of the surveys required by clauses (a) and (b), 'At Risk' and 'Threatened' species should be relocated to the lizard relocation area required by Condition REM10, while all other invertebrate species must be relocated to the closest similar and suitable habitat. - d) Construction activities authorised by these resource consents that are located in the habitats listed in Table RTE-6, and subject to the survey required by clause (a), must commence within fifteen (15) days of the survey being undertaken.

-Condition Number Condition

-RTE7 Indigenous buffer planting a) Subject to landowner agreement where the planting is on private property planting must be provided where the Project is adjacent to the habitats list Table RTE-7: Indigenous Buffer Planting

-Adjacent Habitat Habitat type reference

-Tawa forest (one remnant) ITF1

-Tawa-kohekohe forest (two remnants) ITF2

-Puka-kōhūhū forest/planted indigenous forest (one remnant) ITF5

-Tawa-tītoki treeland (one remnant) ITT07

-Arapaepae Bush ITF7, MTF3, MTF7 and MTF8

-Freshwater b) The indigenous buffer planting required by clause (a) must: i. be between the Project and the adjacent habitat; ii. be undertaken prior to the commencement of construction activities do so; iii. be a minimum width of ten (10) metres, except in locations where te not available within the Project Area because of existing tracks, exist the construction footprint; iv. consist of species that reach a height similar to the adjacent indiger v. consist of indigenous plant material sourced from the rohe in which otherwise sourced from the ecological district of the site.
-Ecology en (10) metres width is sting roads or the area of nous vegetation; and
+- b) The indigenous buffer planting required by clause (a) must: - i. be between the Project and the adjacent habitat; - ii. be undertaken before the end of the first planting season following the Project being open to the public; - iii. be a minimum width of ten (10) metres, except in locations where ten (10) metres width is not available within the Project Area because of existing tracks, existing roads or the area of the construction footprint; - iv. consist of species that reach a height similar to the adjacent indigenous vegetation; and - consist of plant material sourced from the rohe in which it is to be planted or be otherwise sourced from the ecological district of the site.

+Freshwater Ecology

+RFE1
-RFE1 Fish removal or recovery a) Where practicable, construction activities should be avoided in a reach or during the times when migratory fish species could be expected to be paraffected reach; b) Fish, Kōura and Kākahi must be deterred, removed or recovered from an to a maximum of three (3) days prior to the commencement of construction by these resource consents that may impact the reach of stream or wetland. i. capture and relocation in accordance with clause (d); and ii. the use of techniques to encourage fish, Kōura or Kākahi species to ssing through the ny streams or wetland up on activities authorised ands by:

-impacted reach. c) The fish, Kōura and Kākahi removal, recovery and relocation must be un with Project Iwi Partners and include an invitation for representatives of the present during fish, Kōura and Kakahi recovery activities. d) Fish, Kōura and Kākahi recovery must, depending on habitat type, be un combination of: i. electro-fishing; ii. trapping; iii. spotlighting and netting; or he Project Iwi Partners to
+Fish removal or recovery

+- a) Where practicable, construction activities should be avoided in a reach of a stream or wetland at times when migratory fish are present; - b) Where avoidance under clause (a) is not possible fish, Kōura and Kākahi must be deterred, removed or recovered from any streams or wetland up to a maximum of three (3) days prior to the commencement of construction activities authorised by these resource consents that may impact the reach of stream or wetlands by: - i. capture and relocation in accordance with clause (d); or - ii. the use of techniques to encourage fish, Kōura or Kākahi species to move out of the impacted reach. - c) The fish, Kōura and Kākahi removal, recovery and relocation must be undertaken in consultation with Project Iwi Partners and include an invitation for representatives of the Project Iwi Partners to be present during fish, Kōura and Kakahi recovery activities. - d) Where fish, Kōura and Kākahi are captured and relocated, fish recovery must, depending on habitat type, be undertaken by: - i. electro-fishing; - ii. trapping; - iii. spotlighting; or